 With the steady growth of the Measure A 1⁄2-Cent Transportation Sales Tax revenues collection and reliable revenue stream from the Measure B \$10 VRF, TAM will be able to continue many of the vital transportation projects and programs in Marin.
-TAM hopes funding level from various federal and state resources will be stabilized in the upcoming fiscal year.
-All those steady revenue sources will help the financial picture of all the transportation projects and programs in Marin County.
+TAM hopes funding levels from various federal and state resources will be stabilized in the upcoming fiscal year.
+All the steady revenue sources will help the financial picture of all transportation projects and programs in Marin County.

-On the expenditure side, TAM was able to find adequate cash for the needs of various capital projects in FY2017-18 and expects this to remain the same in the upcoming fiscal year.
+On the expenditure side through the conservative revenue estimates and ongoing prudent cash flow management, TAM was able to ensure adequate cash for the needs of various capital projects in FY 2017-2018 and expects this to remain the same in the upcoming fiscal year.